zdravkov/kendo-docs/getting-started/framework/mvvm/bindings/custom.md

 ### change

-The `change` event handler is responsible for updating the View-Model.
+The `change` handler is responsible for updating the View-Model.
 It listens for the change event of the bound HTML input element.
 The View-Model is updated through the `set(value)` method of the binding.

     change: function() {
         this.bindings //contains all bindings for the current element